Skip To Main Content

 Manager Sonya Davis

-Rorie Piil, Pat Ehret, Kayla Kloetzke
+Rorie Piil, Pat Ehret, Kayla Kloetzke, Heather Labelle

 Children need healthy meals to learn.
 Baker Public School’s offers healthy meals every school day.
 Student meals are $2.75 each day, this includes one milk, (extra Milk’s are $.25 each).
 It usually costs about $47.00 per child for lunch and $26.00 for breakfast per month.
 Please pay on the first day of school, if not before, you can put any amount of money in their account and as soon as your child runs out of money we will mail you a letter to let you know your child needs more money.
 Please pay at the High School office, or mail payment to the Baker High School, PO Box 659, Baker, MT 59313 and make check’s payable to BAKER HOT LUNCH.
 Thank You!